ecordes-vt/docs/src/docs/apis/using-graphql.md

 Queries that support paging all use a consistent set of parameters and return fields based on the interface `Page`.
 You specify an optional offset and limit as parameters, and receive back an object with fields `offset`, `limit`, `count` (number of objects actually returned), and `records` containing the list of results.

 Veritone's platform is full-featured and growing constantly, so the schema is necessarily complex.
-For most users, the best way to explore it is interactively using GraphiQL.
+For most users, the best way to explore it is interactively using the online Sandbox.
 You can also consult the static documentation at https://api.veritone.com/v3/graphqldocs/ or review the high-level entity relationship diagram below.

 You can find raw GraphQL schema files [here](/apis/schema/listing) .

 ## GraphQL hints and tips {docsify-ignore}

-Use GraphiQL to explore the schema, make ad hoc queries to find data, and test and debug queries and mutations for your applications.
+Use the online Sandbox to explore the schema, make ad hoc queries to find data, and test and debug queries and mutations for your applications.

 You can request as many fields as you want on a given type -- including the top-level query.
 Thus, you can, effectively, make multiple queries in a single request.